Decoupling capacitor: Transient load decoupling

 Transient load decoupling as described above is needed when there is a large load that gets switched quickly.
 The parasitic inductance in every (decoupling) capacitor may limit the suitable capacity and influence the appropriate type if switching occurs very fast.

 Logic circuits tend to do sudden switching (an ideal logic circuit would switch from low voltage to high voltage instantaneously, with no middle voltage ever observable).
 So logic circuit boards often have a decoupling capacitor close to each logic IC connected from each power supply connection to a nearby ground.
 These capacitors decouple every IC from every other IC in terms of supply voltage dips.

 These capacitors are often placed at each power source as well as at each analog component in order to ensure that the supplies are as steady as possible.
 Otherwise, an analog component with a poor power supply rejection ratio (PSRR) will copy fluctuations in the power supply onto its output.

 In these applications, the decoupling capacitors are often called bypass capacitors to indicate that they provide an alternate path for high-frequency signals that would otherwise cause the normally steady supply voltage to change.
 Those components that require quick injections of current can bypass the power supply by receiving the current from the nearby capacitor.
 Hence, the slower power supply connection is used to charge these capacitors, and the capacitors actually provide large quantities of high-availability current.

 Placement

-A transient load decoupling capacitor is placed as close as possible to the device requiring the decoupled signal.
+A transient load decoupling capacitor is placed as close as possible to the device causing the transient.
 This minimizes the amount of line inductance and series resistance between the decoupling capacitor and the device.
 The longer the conductor between the capacitor and the device, the more inductance is present.

-Since capacitors differ in their high-frequency characteristics, decoupling ideally involves the use of a combination of capacitors.
-For example in logic circuits, a common arrangement is ~100 nF ceramic per logic IC (multiple ones for complex ICs), combined with electrolytic or tantalum capacitor(s) up to a few hundred μF per board or board section.
+Since capacitors differ in their high-frequency characteristics, decoupling commonly involves the use of a combination of capacitors.
+For example in logic circuits, a common arrangement is ~100 nF ceramic per logic IC (multiple ones for complex ICs), combined with electrolytic or tantalum capacitor(s).